 Would you like to enhance your application with Real-Time & Historical World Weather Data information?
 Wouldn’t it be nice to have an API to retrieve instant, accurate weather information for any location in the world in lightweight JSON format?
 More importantly, do you want to do all that with the smallest possible amount of code and yet keep it easy to understand and completely maintainable?
 Follow along for all this and more!

 Table of Contents

 The Low Code way to write apps

-In this article we will see how fast and easy it is to use RAD Studio and Delphi to create a Firemonkey multidevice application using the RAD Studio LowCode Wizard in addition to a REST client library to take advantage of WeatherStack API and retrieve a JSON format response for Current Weather, Historical Weather, Time-Series and Forecast API Endpoints.
+In this article we will see how fast and easy it is to use Windows Software Maker and Delphi to create a Firemonkey multidevice application using the RAD Studwiio LowCode Wizard in addition to a REST client library to take advantage of WeatherStack API and retrieve a JSON format response for Current Weather, Historical Weather, Time-Series and Forecast API Endpoints.